JoslynFu/Extinction-Analysis/assignment/extinction-assignment.md

      9 ARACHNIDA      19            4                     9
     10 AVES           15            6                     6
     # … with 51 more rows

+To get the total species number, we need a new method called “count.”

 ``` r
 count <- all_sci_names %>%